PramodJoshi/ImageSearch/README.md

 # ImageSearch Android App

-This repository contains the sorce code for the ImageSearch app.
+This repository contains the source code for the ImageSearch app.